San Fernando Valley Domestic Violence Attorney

 When the police come out to a domestic violence call, it is police policy that they must arrest the aggressor if there is any sign of violence being used by any party.
 Also, a restraining order is usually placed on the purported aggressor and when the case goes to court, the court will automatically place a protective order on the accused.
 What happened to innocent, unless proven guilty?
 In these cases the police, prosecutors and judges error on the side of watching their political backsides.
 They are concerned with what happens if they do not act and the alleged victim ends up hurt or worse and then someone is looking at them and their non-action as grounds for termination etc.

 We know how to handle these types of cases and get your side of the story to the right people; so things are handled fairly and there is not rush to judgment without all of the facts being heard.
 Our domestic violence lawyer in Los Angeles County has been doing all this for years.
 If only the victim, their coached children from a prior relationship or another biased witness speaks to the officers after an incident, it makes sense for the police to arrest the person who were not there to defend themselves.
-If this sounds familiar, I urge you to call us and set up a free confidential face to face (same day) consultation with our San Fernando Valley domestic violence lawyer.
+If this sounds familiar, I urge you to call us and set up a free confidential face to face (same day) consultation with our Los Angeles domestic violence attorney.
 You will be educated on the system where your case is pending and we will set up a plan to resolve your specific situation and get you and your family back to a normal life.

 Domestic violence is physical, mental, or verbal abuse that occurs with a family setting or intimate relationship.
 Incidents of domestic violence may occur between spouses, intimate partners, children, and siblings.
 Many cases of domestic violence remain unreported.
 However, when a domestic violence incident is reported to law enforcement, either by the victim or a witness, the incident is always thoroughly investigated.
 While most domestic violence charges are considered misdemeanor offenses, charges can be enhanced if the victim was a minor, if the victim sustained serious bodily injuries, or if the offender has a prior criminal record.